soundio/sequence-json/README.md

 ```

 `events` – ARRAY, required<br/>
-An array of events, an `events` property is the only requirement for a top-level sequence.
+An array of events.
+An `events` property is the only requirement for a top-level sequence.
+Sequences may

-Sequences may also have the properties:
+also have the properties:

 ```json
 {